-When you are in Garden City, you'll notice that it is more blue-collar than most other communities in America.
-40.58% of Garden City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Garden City is a blue-collar town, with 40.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Garden City is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Garden City who work in office and administrative support (13.44%), maintenance occupations (7.73%), and food service (6.92%).

-The rate of college-level education in Garden City is quite a bit lower than the national average among all cities of 21.84%: just 12.53% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Garden City with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.53% of people over 25 have a bachelor's degree or advanced degree.